Dear reader of ADxS.org, please excuse the disruption.

 36. CYP2C19 ultra-metabolizer

-One study found no correlation between different metabolization gene variants of CYP2D6 or CYP2C19 on drug response (of stimulants) in ADHD, but an increased rate of CYP2C19 ultra-metabolizers among ADHD sufferers.87
+One study found no correlation between different metabolization gene variants of CYP2D6 or CYP2C19 on drug response (of stimulants) in ADHD, but an increased rate of CYP2C19 ultra-metabolizers among persons with ADHD.89

 CYP2C19*17 is present in approx. 20 % of the Caucasian population and is associated with increased degradation.